Renia-K/Unveiling-the-Forbidden/README.md

 Below, you will find the analytical steps employed in the Jupyter notebook Banned_Books_USA.ipynb for creating this dataset:

 `Data Retrieval`: HTML files containing book texts were downloaded from Project Gutenberg and organized into a specified directory (HTML_BOOK_LIST) for structured data retrieval.
+Books banned between 1950 and present day (except for "The Scarlet Letter" and "The Great Gatsby") were collected from Internet Archive, whose HTML files were not structured properly to allow extraction by scraping.
+Consequently, the .txt files were manually retrieved, grouped into a separate directory (NON_SCRAPABLES_TXT) and inserted into the code to be cleaned, added to the rest of the exctracted text files, and processed.

 `Directory Navigation`: For this step, `os` and `glob` libraries were employed to navigate the directory containing the HTML files.
 These libraries facilitated the retrieval of the books stored in a specific directory (HTML_BOOK_LIST), allowing for seamless access to the data.